petermsouzajr/qa-shadow-report/README.md

   - This command processes the data from the test results and create a detailed report.
   - A new Sheet Tab will be created with the current day's title (e.g., `Mar 24, 2024`), to which this detailed report will be written.
   - If the Sheet has Tabs for the previous month (e.g., current month is April and sheet tabs exist for `Mar 24, 2024`, `Mar 25, 2024`), then a monthly summary will be generated with that previous month's data (`Summary Mar 2024`).
+  - If you have activated the Weekly Summary feature, and the Sheet has Tabs for the previous week, a weekly summary will be generated with that week's data.
-  - The report will fail if test result data is not present in JSON format.
+  - The reports will fail if test result data is not present in JSON format.
   - Duplicate Sheet Tabs are not created by defualt, to create a duplicate Tab, use the flag `--duplicate`.

 - **To run the daily report only**